Caitlyn (Kate) Mancuso | Philadelphia | Hogan Lovells

 • Insights and events

-Kate’s pro bono efforts include immigration matters and Social Security appeals for individuals who were wrongfully denied benefits, and she is currently representing the City of Philadelphia on a petition for allocatur before the Pennsylvania Supreme Court relating to municipal authority to regulate firearms.
+Kate’s pro bono efforts include Social Security appeals for individuals who were wrongfully denied benefits, and she is currently representing the City of Philadelphia on a petition for allocatur before the Pennsylvania Supreme Court relating to municipal authority to regulate firearms.
 During her time at Penn Law, Kate had the honor of serving as a Littleton Fellow and was Executive Editor for The Regulatory Review.
 She lives in Philadelphia with her husband, Tim, and their two dogs, Sinatra and Guinness.

 Representative experience